 Umm… I forget to put a sinker in and falling to the rear.
 A sinker wasn’t being written on an instruction manual, but I should have checked it when I build such a jet fighter.
 Though I was not able to confirm it until a landing gear was fixed, I am completely beyond cure if I glue the landing gear and missiles at the last timing as usual.
 I have begun to make a 1/144 F-14 with a shock.
 It is a bad habit to build other kits when I come across a problem.

 By the way, I did not yet adhere to a clear part and there is a small hole on the back.
 The soft board weight rounded can be put in.
 When pouring instant adhesive with a tissue at the end, it does not have a rattling sound.

 There is a pilot in this kit.
 I rebuild the hand, which held a ladder, and change to the standard standing pose.
-The pilot figure, it’s cool, but take time.
-I began to build a 1/48 Tamiya Zero fighter very long time ago, in fact, stops before the painting of many pilots.
+The pilot figure, it’s cool, but takes time.
+I began to build a 1/48 Tamiya Zero fighter a very long time ago, in fact, stops before the painting of many pilots.
 It’s good timing to paint all the holding figures.

 Whether I should review the work environment from the first, I shouldn’t have spent making many kits and left at the same time….., maybe it’s one reason for the trouble.
-I am sorry that as this continues.
+I am sorry that this continues.
 It is almost completed in another breath.

 It was very harder than Hasegawa and Tamiya which I usually build.
 I was surprised a little.
 I can’t say all the Eduard kit plastic is harder than Japan maker, after trying a couple of kits, anyway, this kit was hard.